-Each Progeny Group requires a minimum of at least five (5) dogs from a minimum of three (3) different mothers.
+Each Progeny Group requires a minimum of at least five (5) dogs born from at least three (3) different mothers.
 Dogs exhibited in the Progeny Class must also be entered and shown in a regular class.
-There is no entry fee for this class.
+There is no entry fee for the Progeny Group class.
 The judging of the Progeny Group shows the quality of the progeny produced by the often-used stud dogs.
 It also shows which positive and negative factors may have been inherited by their offspring and what to look for in the future breeding's of these dogs.
 Therefore, it is required to show all dogs belonging to the Progeny Group.
 It is not necessary that the stud dog be shown in the class.
 The Kennel Groups and Progeny Groups will be judged before the judging of the gaiting of the Working Dog Classes.